This “The Best…” list requires a bit of an explanation.

 Foboko is a new site where you can easily write and publish books online.
 It similar in most ways to a number of other sites that are on this list.
 The big place where it does differ, though, is that it actually takes you through a step-by-step planning process for your story/book.
 That could be particularly useful for some students.

-There are three E-Card sites that I think are a notch above the rest for providing students excellent images and good opportunities for writing.
+Here is one site that I think are a notch above the rest for providing students excellent images and good opportunities for writing.
 No registration is required for any of these three sites, and the link to the students creation can be posted on a teacher or student blog or website.

 One is Picture History, which offers an enormous number of American History images.
 All of them can be sent as E-Cards.